ArtisanMobile/devdocs/_posts/2014-11-17-deep-links.md

 category: dev/ios
 description: "Deep Linking for iOS"
 ---

 #Deep Linking with Artisan

-Through Artisan you can leverage deep links for your application.
+Through Artisan you can leverage and track interaction with deep links for your app.
 Out of the box, Artisan will automatically collect analytics events for any deep link that is used to open the application.
-Additionally, by adding a few simple url parameters you can automatically track extra analytics information or kick of an Artisan Power Hook Block when the link is clicked to open the app.
+Additionally, by adding a few simple url parameters you can automatically track extra analytics information or kick of an Artisan Power Hook Block when the link is clicked.
 This combination makes it possible to generate targeted, dynamic deep links for your app users at any time.

+There is nothing in particular that you need to do to benefit from automatic tracking of Deep Link events in your iOS app.
+If you have implemented a custom URL Scheme for your app, then Artisan will automatically record when a deep link happens and will not interfere with your existing code to handle the event and route the user to a specific location.
+For more information about getting started with deep links on iOS, see Apple's documentation for <a href="https://developer.apple.com/library/ios/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Inter-AppCommunication/Inter-AppCommunication.html#//apple_ref/doc/uid/TP40007072-CH6-SW1">Implementing Custom URL Schemes</a>.

 <ul>
-  <li><a href="#basic-usage">Basic Usage</a></li>
   <li><a href="#additional-information">Tracking Additional Information</a></li>
   <li><a href="#power-hooks">Triggering Artisan Power Hook Blocks</a></li>
 </ul>

-<div id="basic-usage"></div>

-## Getting Started with Deep Links on iOS with Artisan

-There is nothing in particular that you need to do to benefit form automatic tracking of Deep Link events in your iOS app.
-If you have implemented a custom URL Scheme for your app, then Artisan will automatically record when a deep link happens and will not interfere with your existing code to handle the event and route the user to a specific location.

-For more information about getting started with deep links on iOS, see Apple's documentation for <a href="https://developer.apple.com/library/ios/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Inter-AppCommunication/Inter-AppCommunication.html#//apple_ref/doc/uid/TP40007072-CH6-SW1">Implementing Custom URL Schemes</a>.

-### Example:

-Here's a sample URL that will open a deep link in that Artisan would automatically record.
-Nothing about this is specific to Artisan, the protocol mysampleapp:// refers to the scheme that is registered in my iOS app.

-{% highlight text %}
-mysampleapp://reportviewer
-{% endhighlight %}

 <div id="additional-information"></div>